telerik/winforms-docs/richtexteditor/features/spellcheck.md

 ## Enabling SpellCheck

-To enable or disable the spell checking functionality (present as red wavy underlines below unrecognized words), you can use the __IsSpellCheckingEnabled__ property on the __RadRichTextEditor__.
+To enable or disable the spell checking functionality (present as red wavy underlines below unrecognized words), you can use the __IsSpellCheckingEnabled__ property on __RadRichTextEditor__.
 When the property is *false*, no dictionaries are loaded and no overhead is incurred for spell checking.

 You can customize the spell checker by using the __SpellChecker__ property of __RadRichTextEditor__.
 It’s of type __ISpellChecker__.
-By default an object of type DocumentSpellChecker that implements the interface, is used for this property.
+By default, an object of type **DocumentSpellChecker** that implements the interface, is used for this property.
 You can either use it or provide your custom class that implements the __ISpellChecker__ interface.

 >note __RadRichTextEditor__ can also be configured to be used with a spell-checker using an OpenOffice dictionary and the NHunspell library: [RadRichTextEditor OpenOffice Spell Checking](http://www.telerik.com/support/code-library/radrichtexteditor-openoffice-spell-checking).
 >